|CCA||Copper clad aluminum|

 DC die.
-DC dies are tungsten carbide dies with an inner diamond coating.
+Diamond Coated dies are tungsten carbide dies that have their inner profile coated with diamond.
 The inner diamond coating consists of nano-sized diamond particles.
-These types of dies are usually used as a cost-effective alternative to PCD and TC dies in bunching and stranding applications where the wire forces are much lower than in wire drawing applications.
-In bunching and stranding applications DC dies typically maintain their diameter better than PCD and TC dies.
+These types of dies are usually used as a cost-effective alternative to larger PCD dies in bunching and stranding applications where the wire forces are much lower than in wire drawing applications.
+In bunching and stranding applications DC dies typically maintain their bearing diameter much better than TC dies.
 The failure mode of DC dies is sudden when its coating wears off.
 Learn more about diamond coated stranding dies here>

 deformation.
 A change in the form of a wire or rod.
 Measured in units of length.
 This applies to both round and shaped products.

 delta factor.
 The delta factor is a value that is calculated from the wire area reduction and the reduction cone angle.
-According to the industry a delta factor should be between 1.5 and 3.
-A delta factor larger than 3 can increase the likelyhood of cup-cone fractures.
+According to industry standards and practice the delta factor should be between 1.5 and 3.
+A delta factor larger than 3 can increase the likelihood of cup-cone fractures.
 See also homogeneous deformation.

 die angle.
 See preferred term reduction angle.